-This study is limited to the period 2000–2024 and isfocused only on Indian research in the field of MOH using data sourced from the Web of Science database; the analysis mainlydocumentsauthorship density and the application of Lotka’s Law andexcludes other investigationsin scientometrics such as citation impact, collaborative networks, and journal impact.
-Future research wouldbe able to widen the scope tofutureresearchperiod, andinclude additional databases (e.g., Scopus, PubMed, and Google Scholar) and documentauthorproductivitywithothermetrics more broadlytoextendthe findings on trends in research, collaboration, and scientific impact.
+This study is limited to the period 2000–2024 and is focused only on Indian research in the field of MOH using data sourced from the Web of Science database; the analysis mainly documents authorship density and the application of Lotka’s Law and excludes other investigations in scientometrics such as citation impact, collaborative networks, and journal impact.
+Future research would be able to widen the scope of future research periods, andinclude additional databases (e.g., Scopus, PubMed, and Google Scholar) and document author productivity with other metrics more broadly to extend findings on trends in research, collaboration, and scientific impact.

 6. Conclusion